Neonnaut/Neonnaut.github.io/README.md

 ### Codeblock

-This method is the same as the Plaintext method except that it puts the output between backticks.
-This should be useful for anyone who posts language bits on Discord
+This method is the same as the Plaintext method, except that it puts the output between backticks.
+This should be useful for anyone who posts conlang sentences on Discord.

 ### Reddit